 For the Wisconsin DNR’s printable manual on rain gardens, click here.

-What does the Rain Garden contain?
+What does the rain garden contain?

 The rain garden contains a mix of water-loving plants, such as Fox Sedge, Blue Flag Iris, Marsh Blazingstar, Great Blue Lobelia, Purple coneflower, and Blue Vervain.
 The kit will consist of 32 plants – 2 plants of 16 different species.

-Who is eligible for the Grass-to-Garden Program?
+Who is eligible for the Grass to Gardens Program?

 Any organizations or individuals in the Madison area are welcome to apply.